-Element Collection Used to define named groups of DRG elements within a context, function definition, or relation used to define part of the decision logic for a dec single value when interpreted.
+Element Collection Used to define named groups of DRG elements within a context, function definition, or relation used to define part of the decision logic for a decision model in DMN.
+Returns a single value when interpreted.

 Definitions.

 Expression A literal expression, decision table, or invocation, list.